Wdybalabala/job_recommendation_system/Jane Lab Enhancement/README.md

     - Investigate the effect of log transformation on the features by comparing performance before and after transformation.

 - Multiple Linear Regression:
-    - Evaluate the model's performance using 2, 5, and all available features.
+    - Evaluate the model's performance using 2, 5, and all features.

 - Polynomial Regression:
     - Investigate the model's ability to capture nonlinear relationships by testing it with 1, 5, all, and selected features.